edsonportosilva/OptiCommPy/README.rst

 How can I contribute?
 ---------------------

+- If you want to contribute to this project:
+   - Create a new issue in the GitHub repository to discuss the feature you want to implement.
+   - Fork the repository and create a new branch.
+   - Make sure you have the latest version of the code.
+   - Check the conventions adopted in the code writing (e.g. naming conventions, docstrings, etc.).
+   - Remember to write an example of usage for the new feature you are implementing.
-If you want to contribute to this project, implement the feature you want and send me a pull request.
-If you want to suggest new features or discuss anything related to OptiCommPy, please get in touch with me (edsonporto88@gmail.com).
+   - After the process is finished, send a pull request.

+- If you want to suggest or discuss anything related to OptiCommPy, please get in touch via e-mail (edsonporto88@gmail.com).

 Requirements/Dependencies